-Tax lot 0419095022 is located at 409 43rd Ave SW, Puyallup, Pierce County, Washington and is solely within the jurisdiction of the City of Puyallup.
+Tax parcels are 0419095003 & 0419095022 located at 409 and 433 43rd Ave SW, Puyallup, Pierce County, Washington and is solely within the jurisdiction of the City of Puyallup.

-The project is part of a two-lot short plat and over plan for development of under one disturbed acre, therefore is not subject to the state NPDES permit as administered by Washington Department of Ecology.
+The project is a two-lot short plat with a wetland tract.
+There is an overall plan for development of under one disturbed acre, therefore is not subject to the state NPDES permit as administered by Washington Department of Ecology.